 - As a rule, a permit issued by Metsähallitus is required for activities other than those included in everyman's rights, which may include research and organised events.
 Further information on required permits: research and access permits (metsa.fi) and permits and notifications related to events (metsa.fi).

-- Lighting campfires if the forest fire warning is in effect
+- Lighting campfires if the wildfire warning is in effect

 - Pets running at large